 8. A notice for emergency OMB review was published in the Federal Register on July 3, 2007, in accordance with 5 C.F.R. § 1320.13.
 No public comments were received on the emergency review notice or on the data collection itself.

 9. Based on OMB’s request during the emergency submission process, Gallup added a non-response bias survey, which continues data collection for a period of approximately four weeks following the basic data collection.
-During this period, Gallup a sample of households (approximately 200) that refused to participate in the survey and offers them a $20 incentive of the survey questions.
-The purpose is to determine if non-respondents
+During this period, Gallup will re-contact via phone a sample of non-responding households (approximately 200) that refused (or could not be contacted initially) to participate in the survey and offers them a $20 incentive to respond to a subset of the survey questions.
+The purpose is to determine if non-respondents differ, both demographically and in their attitude and behavior, from responders to the survey.
+The only other payment will be provided to individuals for their participation in the proposed focus groups.
+The industry standard is to offer a modest payment of $60 to $65 to cover the time of their participation in the session (1.5 hours) and to defray the costs of parking, travel, and related expenses.

 10. The Gallup Organization or a similar organization will collect all of the data using the methodology described herein.
 Respondents will be told at the onset of the interview that the data will be strictly confidential and that identifying information will not be released outside of the organization.
 This notice will be repeated to the respondent prior to asking respondents for any demographic information.
 All interviewers will sign statements of confidentiality in which they promise not to reveal the results of any interview.